urbantumbleweed/mini-chat/README.md

 ###Step 1: Create the Structure for Your Application
 * Rather than have you start from scratch, go ahead and fork/clone this repo.

-You'll notice a the skeleton of this project is consistent with what we've used before.
+You'll notice the skeleton of this project is consistent with what we've used before.

 You're also given 3 components to work with.
 They are -
   - App.js: This component is mostly just a bootstrap wrapper around ```AddChat``` and ```ChatList```. and it's in this file where we'll use ```React.render``` to render our component.